Friday, 30 April 2010

 I don’t know if that is, actually, true?
 But it is interesting to think about.

-I don’t want to change my bad behaviour, because really I like it, it gives me satisfaction, you know.
+I don’t want to change my bad behaviour, because really, I like it, it gives me satisfaction, you know.

-Sunday 18 April 2010
+Sunday, 18 April 2010

-Green Floral bed
+Green floral bed spread

 Future